Gavin Astor, 2nd Baron Astor of Hever: Personal life

 Astor died of cancer in 1984 at his home near Tarland, Scotland.
 He was succeeded in the barony by his eldest son Johnny.

 Descendants

 Through his daughter Sarah, he was a grandfather of Harry Marcus George Lopes (b.
-1977), who married Laura Rose Parker Bowles, the second child of Andrew Parker Bowles and Camilla Shand, thus making her the stepdaughter of King Charles III.
+1977), who married Laura Rose Parker Bowles, the second child of Andrew Parker Bowles and Camilla Shand (later Queen Camilla), thus making her the stepdaughter of King Charles III.